 1. Get Certified

 Learning from others who have been in the field for some time is a great way to get started.
-I personally chose to go with Kain Ramsay's certification course which has enough information to keep you busy for months.
+I chose to go with Kain Ramsay's certification course, which covers most of what you'll run into.

 2. Hire a Coach

-If you want to be a coach, you should also hire a coach who can walk you through the process and keep you accountable as you move forward.
-Investing in your development can help you fast track your business and make you more credible when you talk to clients about investing with you.
+If you want to be a coach, you may want to hire a coach who can walk you through the process and keep you accountable as you move forward.
+Investing in your development can help you fast-track your business and make you more credible when you talk to clients about investing with you.
 You can also make notes on how your coach works with you to give you ideas on how to work with your clients.

 3. Get Clear on Your Niche

 Not focusing was a mistake that I made early on.
-I've got decades of life experience from raising five children, running businesses, being a
+I've got decades of life experience from raising five children, running businesses, sitting on company boards, being a

 I had to choose.
-Eventually, I came to the conclusion that I most enjoyed working with leaders and small business owners and set my niche as an executive and business coach.
+Eventually, I concluded that I most enjoyed working with leaders and small business owners and set my niche as a business coach.

 You'll need to do the same.
 Take an inventory of your greatest strengths and pick a niche.
 Once you narrow down your field, then you can speak to those people.
-Some ideas are fitness, marriages, friendships, or finances.
-I'm not sure where your strengths lie but pick something.
+Some ideas are fitness, relationships, or finances.
+I'm not sure where your strengths lie, but pick something.

 4. Create a Website

 A website is your business card in today's day and age.
 Don't skimp on this.
 I went for years with a free site, with very little return on all my hard work.
 Once I moved to professional hosting, my business took off.
-Here is what I use.
+I use SiteGround with WordPress and Thrive Themes.